Black US farmers awaiting billions in promised debt relief

 Boyd joined other Black farmers at a protest in Washington, tying a mule named 40 Acres to the White House gate.
-Their demonstration was successful; less than a week later, then-Agriculture Secretary Dan Glickman soon declared a farm foreclosure moratorium.
+Less than a week later, then-Agriculture Secretary Dan Glickman declared a farm foreclosure moratorium.
 Boyd had just enough time to save his farm.

-Documents from a USDA internal review that Boyd provided to The Associated Press show investigators found his operating loan requests were not processed for years, despite explicit instructions from the agency’s state director.
+Documents from a USDA internal review show investigators found his operating loan requests were not processed for years, despite explicit instructions from the agency’s state director.
 It also found that his account was improperly referred to a credit bureau as delinquent when it should have been restructured, deepening his financial difficulties.

 Government lawyers noted in a court filing that between 2006 and 2016, Black farmers were subject to 13% of USDA foreclosures — despite receiving fewer than 3% of direct loans.

 Tucked amid the vast plains of Kansas are the remnants of what was once the bustling Black settlement of Nicodemus.
 Just a couple of miles outside the town sit the 200 acres that the grandparents of Theodore Bernard Bates once homesteaded.